 - Double-click Bluetooth Support Service in the Services window.

-- Repeat steps three to six for the Bluetooth Handsfree Service.
+- Repeat steps the same steps for the Bluetooth Handsfree Service if available.

 - Select Devices and Printers to open that Control Panel applet.